All Gender Housing

 All Gender Housing means that any student, regardless of gender identity, can live in the same room in an All Gender Housing residence hall.
 Co-ed means that students live in one room with someone of the same gender identity, but both male and female identified students live on the same floor/building.

 While Northwestern University respects parents' involvement in their children’s lives, students are seen as adults with the freedom to choose their own housing.
-However, staff in the Residential Services office would be happy to meet with your student to discuss all available housing options.
+Residential Services would be happy to meet with your student to discuss all available housing options.